Multics: Project history

 In 1964, Multics was developed initially for the GE-645 mainframe, a 36-bit system.
 GE's computer business, including Multics, was taken over by Honeywell in 1970; around 1973, Multics was supported on the Honeywell 6180 machines, which included security improvements including hardware support for protection rings.

-Bell Labs pulled out of the project in 1969; some of the people who had worked on it there went on to create the Unix system.
+Bell Labs pulled out of the project in 1969 when it became clear that it would not produce a working system in the near future; some of the people who had worked on it there went on to create the Unix system.
 Multics development continued at MIT and General Electric.
-At MIT in 1975, use of Multics was declining and did not recover by 1976 to prior levels.
+At MIT in 1975, use of Multics was declining, and it did not recover by 1976 to prior levels.
 Finally by slashing prices, MIT managed to lure users back to Multics in 1978.

 In 1974 Honeywell entered into a development contract with the Air Force (with MIT as a sub-contractor) to develop a security kernel for Multics.
 This would involve reducing the size of the Multics hardcore by moving specific components of the supervisor out of Ring 0.
 One of the initial steps after carrying out a security evaluation was the implementation of a multilevel security framework within Multics called AIM (Access Isolation Mechanism).
 This provided mandatory access control which could be enabled to supplement the already existing discretionary access control that Multics already possessed.
 The resulting Project Guardian ran until termination in 1976; whilst most of its changes were not added to Multics, some parts of the project such as the proposed Secure Front End Processor was productized by Honeywell as SCOMP (Secure Communications Processor).
+In 1985 the US Department of Defense awarded STOP 2.1 an A1 security classification.
 The SCOMP and its STOP operating system eventually evolved via XTS-200 and XTS-300 into current XTS-400 offering of secure operating systems.